Managing Alert Policies

 Using Attributes in the Monitor Scope

 Attributes, either user-defined or system attributes, can be used to when defining the scope of your alert.
 Attributes are available for selection from most Rules.
 For example, you have set up a “location” attribute that you associated with the Master Servers.
 With that set, you can generate an alert for Master Servers in a particular location that also fit your other scope criteria.
 An attribute can be added as a part of the monitor query.
-See Managing Attributes and Objects for additional information about Attributes.
+See

 Use Show Resolved Scope to display a list of items in your datacenter that currently meet the selected criteria.
 This provides validation that the scope you set is capturing what you intended.